maikewu/forms/docs/fields/12-date-time-input.md

 ---

-The TimeInput field allows to enter a time.
+The dateTimeInput field allows to enter a datetime.

 # Configuration Overview